 - Avoid Contact

-Spray paint is typically oil/solvent based, so clean up on your hands requires mineral spirits or really strong exfoliation.
+Spray paint is typically oil/solvent-based, so cleaning off your hands requires mineral spirits or really strong exfoliation.

 Spray paint is extremely toxic (therefore, wear a mask).